briforge/singlestoneDemo/README.md

 Take home exercise for SingleStone Back End Java

 # Running
-You probably already know this, but you can start the app by running `mvnw spring-boot:run` from the root/
+You probably already know this, but you can start the app by running `mvnw spring-boot:run` from the root

 # Testing
 I am a big advocate of thorough testing, unit, integration, and more.
 But in this case, I don't think there's much to test with Unit Tests.
 There's plenty to test wih Integration tests, and with @DataJpaTest making repository testing much easier than it used to be, I would normally have tests for that.